elmendezz/unavaible-page-adguard-home/README.md

   ~/proxy_log.txt
   ```

 # NOTE: If you're using AdGuard Home on one device, keep in mind that you'll need another device since port 80 is used by AdGuard Home WebUI.
-I recommend using an older mobile device (like a Samsung Galaxy) with root and termux.
+I recommend using an older mobile device (like a Samsung Galaxy) with Root and Termux.